microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/planner_overview.md

 ### Differentiating between object creation and object modification

-In certain scenarios, the caller may wish to distinguish between object creation and object modification within Planner's delta query feed.
+In certain scenarios, the caller might want to distinguish between object creation and object modification within Planner's delta query feed.

 These guidelines can be used to infer object creation: